Pear-sudo/anki/README.md

 <script></script>
 ```
 part of each template, sorry, I shouldn't put so many lines of code into one file, I was very young and naive when I wrote this...)

+# Copyrights

+This project is for University of Pennsylvania's Master in Computer and Information Technology ❤️ and Northeastern University's Align Master in Computer science ❤️.
+Before being admitted to either of the two programmes, I would reserve all rights to my code.
+I'll opensource it after being admitted to one of them, or unfortunately, if I am rejected by both, as my first contribution to the opensource community.